advancedresearch/the_century_of_satire/README.md

 This historical Jesus, who was a rebellious leader, probably did not know John the Baptist.

-It can be explained scientifically by distguishing between the historical Jesus (the rebel) and the literary Jesus (Christ):
+It can be explained scientifically by distinguishing between the historical Jesus (the rebel) and the literary Jesus (Christ):

 - The historical Jesus was likely a rebellious leader that was crucified, like other people who were called Messiah
 - The literary Jesus Christ was likely influenced by Simon Magus, the savior figure for Simonians